-In support of its commitment to secondaryschool teaching, the College annually awards several Brown Teaching Fellowships, which help defray the cost of certification courses for students intending to teach in public school systems.
+In support of its commitment to secondaryschool teaching, the College annually awards the Brown Teaching Fellowship, which helps defray the cost of certification courses for students intending to teach in public school systems.
 Interested students should consult the Associate Dean of the Faculty.